 Stefan Jaecklin holds a doctorate in International Economics of the Institut Universitaire de Hautes Etudes Internationales (UniversitÈ de GenËve, Suisse), a M.Soc.Sci (Economics) of the National University of Singapore and is a Chartered Financial Analyst (CFA).

-Justin leads a team in Asia which focuses on the Asian portion of the well regarded PricewaterhouseCoopers Global Private Banking Survey, which is carried out on a bi-annual basis, most recently in 2011.
-In this regard, he has provided industry briefings and carried out advisory projects for a number of private banks in Singapore, Hong Kong and Switzerland.
+Justin also serves as the PwC Asia Pacific Private Banking Leader, and leads a team in Asia which focuses on the Asian portion of the well regarded PricewaterhouseCoopers Global Private Banking Survey, which is carried out on a bi-annual basis, most recently in 2013.
+In this regard, he has provided industry briefings and carried out advisory projects for a number of private banks in Singapore, Hong Kong, Switzerland and Luxembourg.
 His dealings with private banks includes business model and strategy reviews, human capital assessments, performance improvement reviews, regulatory advice and compliance training, among others.
-He has also been invited to speak at a number of private banking/wealth management conferences, including the International Private Banking Council Meetings and also helps private banks in running thought leadership sessions at management offsites and forums.

 Justin has a Bachelor of Economics degree from Monash University in Australia, and is a full member of the Australian Society of Certified Practising Accountants as well as a practising member of the Institute of Certified Public Accountants of Singapore.
-He also holds the Investment Management Certificate (IMRO Full Version) issued by the Institute of Investment Management and Research in UK and acts as advisor to the CFA Institute’s Examination Review Panel for the Certificate in Investment Performance Measurement.
+He also holds the Investment Management Certificate (IMRO Full Version) issued by the Institute of Investment Management and Research in UK.

 Research Director Wealth Management, AITE Group,